gasingh/furniture-style-classifier/README.md

   * [MIT Deep Learning and Artificial Intelligence Lectures | Lex Fridman](https://deeplearning.mit.edu/)
   * 21:38 27/10/2024

-  _Here are some links for 3D Deep Learning!!_
+  _SECTION 2: Here are some links for 3D Deep Learning!!_

   **MACHINE LEARNING FOR 3D DATA | Minhyuk Sung, KAIST, Fall 2023**
   * This course is intended for undergraduate/master students who have a basic background in deep learning and experience with PyTorch.